Home About Barn Frames For Sale Unique Items Barn Relocation Services Gallery Contact

 Hand Hewn Timber Shipment

-Hand Hewn Timber In Yard
+Reclaimed Hand Hewn Timber In Yard

-Hand Hewn Timber In Yard
+Reclaimed Hand Hewn Timber In Yard

-3 Inch Hand Hewn Faces
+3 Inch Hand Hewn Timber Veneers

-Grey Barn Board
+Grey Barn Boards

 Original Hemlock Floorboard

 This is one inch original hemlock floorboard.
 It has been removed from the barn and brought to the shop.
 At the shop it is denailed, metal detected, brushed and straight lined.
-It is shipped out to the flooring mills destined to be original hemlock wide plank flooring.
+It is shipped out to the flooring mills destined to be original hemlock antique wide plank flooring.

 Raw Board Which Just Arrived At The Shop